subaqueousReach/HTML-and-CSS-Projects/README.md

 These are a collection of html files that are linked together to make a website.
 These were created so that I can learn the fundamentals of HTML and how the different tags can be utilized to make changes to the content in the webpage.

 <a href="https://github.com/subaqueousReach/HTML-and-CSS-Projects/tree/main/Assignment">See Assignment Folder</a>

+### 2. Basic HTML and JavaScript
+More practice utilizing HTML and basic JavaScript functions within for a very simple pair of web pages.

+<a href="https://github.com/subaqueousReach/HTML-and-CSS-Projects/tree/main/Basic_HTML_and_JavaScript_1">See Basic HTML and JavaScript Folder</a>